danielsobrado/spring-cloud-kafka-microservices/README.md

 ## High Availability

+Modularity, redundancy, and monitoring are the foundations of availability; if one service fails, another must be prepared to take over.
+The degree of decoupling we can achieve depends on how modular the services are; they should be autonomous, replaceable, and have a clear API.

+Understanding when a service is not responding and another service needs to take over requires monitoring.
 ## Resilience

 Due to the interdependence of the microservices, we must use a circuit breaker approach to ensure that, in the event of an outage or a cluttered service, we may restart without losing any data.